elegantdevelopment/aws-cdk-dynamodb-seeder/README.md

 ## Internals

-Behind the scenes we an [AwsCustomResource] as a representation of the related table's seed state.
+Behind the scenes we use an [AwsCustomResource] as a representation of the related table's seed state.
 The custom resource's event handlers invoke a [Function] to perform setup and/or teardown actions.

 ### Deploying a stack